L-Theanine Benefits, Dosage for Anxiety, Sleep and Side Effects

 Because there hasn’t been much research done focusing on safety of L-theanine supplementation during pregnancy, it’s best for pregnant women to avoid taking L-theanine (although drinking one to two cups of green tea during pregnancy is considered safe for most women).

-Dosage and Supplements
+Dosage and supplements

 Because L-theanine is almost exclusively found in tea leaves, it can be hard to get enough from foods and drinks alone to notice its positive effects.
 This is why people turn L-theanine in supplement form.

 Theanine supplements generally come in the form of L-theanine, which is the bioavailable supplement form of the amino acid theanine.
 Suntheanine is a theanine supplement made with a patented fermentation process.
-While manufacturers of suntheanine may claim that its more potent, there doesn’t seem to be much difference between the quality of L-theanine and suntheanine when it comes to efficacy and tolerance.

-Where to Find and How to Use L-theanine:
+Where to find and how to use L-theanine:

-Theanine supplements come in different forms, including capsules, pills and tablets.
 To ensure you’re buying a quality product, always check the ingredients in the supplement formula.
 Purchase a supplement that is pure theanine/L-theanine and does not have fillers or other chemicals.

 Keep in mind that some energizing theanine formulas may include caffeine, which would not be beneficial to reducing anxiety or helping with sleep.